 Get Help or Get Our Small Business Registration Checklist

-If you’d like help and advice on getting your application submitted correctly and approved, as well as important services like managing your monthly accounts, and opening a Georgian business bank account, then please book a free consultation with one of our fluent bi-lingual tax advisers.
+If you’d like help on getting your application submitted correctly, as well as advice on important services like managing your monthly accounts or opening a Georgian business bank account, then please book a free consultation with one of our fluent bi-lingual tax advisers.

-If you’d like to DIY the process, you can follow our Small/Micro Business Status checklist
+If you’d like to DIY the process, you can follow our Small/Micro Business Status checklist, and get a copy of the general journal template.